Collaborative Research Seed Grant Awards

 Title: Migrant Health in Crisis-One Day Symposium

 Georgetown Faculty Sponsor: Erin Sorrell, Claire Standley, Ranit Mishori, Katharine Donato, Elizabeth Ferris

 Departments Engaged: Department of Microbiology and Immunology, Department of International Health, School of Medicine, Institute for the Study of International Migration

 This one-day symposium will convene faculty, researchers and students across the Georgetown community as well as subject matter experts from humanitarian organizations, the US and foreign governments, and academic partners from around the world.
 We propose to hold the Symposium in November in order to coordinate with the American.
 The Symposium will be organized around three focus areas that impact migrant health in crises: border health; health care for refugees and internally displaced persons; and infectious disease risks.

-GHI COOPERATIVE RESEARCH SEED GRANT RECIPIENTS FALL 2018
+GHI COLLABORATIVE RESEARCH SEED GRANT RECIPIENTS FALL 2018

 Title: Migration Passages and Healthcare Needs of Rural to Urban Migrant Women in Bangladesh

 Departments Engaged: Department of International Health, School of Nursing and Health Studies